i2p/i2p.www/i2p2www/spec/configuration.rst

     # Servers only.
 Persistent private leaseset key
     tunnel.N.option.i2cp.leaseSetSigningPrivateKey=sigtype:base64

+    # Clients only.
+Create a new destination when reopening the socket manager
+    tunnel.N.option.i2cp.newDestOnResume=true|false

     # Servers only.
 The maximum size of the thread pool, default 65.
 Ignored
     # for standard servers.